← All posts

 A Full Moon Creative production team running video, audio, and live event coverage together on one South Florida event Cover Image

-Picture the week before a corporate event.
-There is a video company shooting the keynote, a separate AV vendor handling the room, a live-stream team flown in for the broadcast, and a marketing agency cutting the recap content afterward.
-Four contracts.
-Four points of contact.
-Four invoices that do not reference each other.
-On paper it looks like you hired the best specialist for every job.
-In practice you just became the project manager for four companies who have never worked together and have no reason to make each other look good.
+The week before a typical corporate event, there is a video company shooting the keynote, a separate AV vendor handling the room, a live-stream team flown in for the broadcast, and a marketing agency waiting to cut the recap content afterward.
+Four contracts, four points of contact, four invoices that do not reference each other.
+On paper, you hired the best specialist for every job.
+In practice, you just became the project manager for four companies that have never worked together and have no reason to make each other look good.

 That arrangement feels normal because it is common.
 It is also the quietest, most expensive tax on a marketing and events budget, and almost nobody puts it on a line item.